-Simon went on to represent Ireland and the Ireland South constituency in Europe when he was elected to the European Parliament in 2004.
-He secured the highest first preference vote of any Fine Gael candidate in that election with almost 120,000 first preference votes gathered from across 12 Dáil constituencies.
-A member of the EPP-Ed group of the European Parliament, Simon was a member of the Foreign Affairs Committee and the Internal Market and Consumer Protection Committee.
+Simon was elected to the European Parliament in 2004 and was a member of the EPP-ED group.
+He was a member of the Foreign Affairs Committee and the Internal Market and Consumer Protection Committee.
 Simon was the author of the European Parliament’s Annual Report on Human Rights in the World for the year 2004 and again for 2006.

 Simon was a member of Cork County Council and the Southern Health Board from 1999 to 2003.